-Course descriptions: Please click here to see a list of courses offered during the semester.
+Please click here to see a list of courses offered during the semester.
 New classes are being added all the time!
 Courses will run subject to demand and adequate enrollment, so it is important to get additional alternate courses approved.

 How to read the Sant’Anna Institute course catalog:

 Except for the Italian Language and Literature courses, each course is taught in English.

 **Note: Internship has an additional course fee of $400 USD, compulsory by Italian law, valid from summer 2016 term.

 Language: Most internships can be conducted in English, without a prior knowledge of the Italian language, however see individual fields and placements for language specifications.

 Upon arrival you’ll be collected from the airport and taken to your accommodation.
 In the first few days you’ll take part in both the University and CISabroad orientation program where you’ll learn practical tips for living in Italy like where to go out, how to stay safe, where to shop.
 We will also take you to explore the local eateries in Sorrento and you’ll enjoy a CIS welcome meal.